-- Send no more frequently than 10 seconds apart. - Send if direction has changed more than 30 degrees since last report at high speed. - Requires sharper turns at lower speeds.
+- Send no more frequently than 10 seconds apart. - Send if direction has changed more than 30 degrees since last report at high speed.

+• Requires sharper turns at lower speeds.

 SmartBeaconing applies only to Tracker Beacons.
-The "EVERY" timing parameter is ignored and replaced by a variable time depending on motion.
+Any "SLOT" and "EVERY" timing parameters are ignored and replaced by a variable time depending on motion.